MikeKovarik/exifr/README.md

 ## Contributing

-Contribution are welcome in any form.
+Contributions are welcome in any form.
 Suggestions, bug reports, docs improvements, new tests or even feature PRs.
 Don't be shy, I don't bite.

 If you're filing a bug, please include the problematic photo.
 Or better yet write a test.